 How to join a clinical trial

-This page has information on what to do if you are interested in taking part in a trial listed on our clinical trials database.
+This page has information on what to do if you are interested in taking part in a trial, including those listed on our clinical trials database.
 There are sections about

-If you see a trial on our database that you are interested in, you need to discuss it with your own doctor or cancer specialist.
-To help you, you can print off a copy of the information and take it along with you.
+You need to speak to your own doctor or cancer specialist if you see a trial on our database that you are interested in.
+You may find it helps to print off a copy of the information and take it along with you.

-Some trials are designed to invite specific groups of people to join, for example, people registered with a GP in a particular area, or people having treatment at a specific cancer centre.
+Some trials are designed differently.
+They may invite a specific group of people to join, for example, people registered with a GP in a particular area.
+Or people having treatment at a specific cancer centre.
 You can't volunteer for these trials.
 If this is the case, we clearly explain that in the trial details.